Best Obesity Drug in 2026: 8-Drug Decision Guide

 - Retatrutide leads all clinical trial candidates at 28.7% weight loss in TRIUMPH-4, but is not yet approved.

-- Three oral options are emerging: the approved Wegovy pill (16.6%), plus investigational orforglipron (12.4%) and oral VK2735 (12.2%).
+- Three oral options now define the field: the approved Wegovy pill (16.6%), the newly approved Foundayo (12.4%, anytime dosing), and investigational oral VK2735 (12.2%).

 The next most effective approved option is semaglutide (Wegovy), a GLP-1-only agonist from Novo Nordisk.
 Wegovy showed 16.9% weight loss in the STEP 1 trial at 68 weeks.
 Wegovy was the first GLP-1 approved specifically for obesity (June 2021) and has accumulated the broadest real-world data of any drug in this class.